ushakrishnan/ToolWeaver/samples/07-caching-optimization/README.md

-# Sample 07: Caching and Optimization
+# Example 07: Caching and Optimization

-> Status: PyPI package refresh is in progress.
-This sample may lag behind the latest source; for the most up-to-date code paths, use [examples/](../../examples/).
-Samples will be regenerated after the refresh.
-> **Note:** This sample uses ToolWeaver from PyPI.
-Install with: `pip install -r requirements.txt`

 **Complexity:** ⭐⭐ Intermediate | **Time:** 10 minutes
 **Feature Demonstrated:** Multi-layer caching with Redis for cost and performance optimization